 This course examines the intricacies of the administration of criminal justice.
-Topics include the elements of common criminal status, the nature and difficulties of proof, the legal rules governing police practices and procedures, and an exploration of constitutional judicial decisions and important judicial case studies in the United States.
-Prerequisite(s): ENG 096, if required 3 lecture hours per week 3 credit hours
+Topics include the elements of common criminal statutes, the nature and difficulties of proof, the legal rules governing police practices and procedures, and an exploration of constitutional judicial decisions and important judicial case studies in the United States.